michaeluno/amazon-auto-links/readme.txt

 4. **Widget Sample**

 == Changelog ==

+= 3.1.3 =
+- Fixed a bug that some options with numbers could not set more than `1`.

 = 3.1.2 - 11/25/2015 =
 - Changed the default value of the page type option in the Contextual Search widget.